nf-core/eager/docs/usage.md

   - A profiler for the S/CDAG cluster at the Department of Archaeogenetics of the Max Planck Institute for the Science of Human History
   - In addition to the nf-core wide profile, this also sets the MALT resources to match our commonly used databases

+Further institutions can be added at [nf-core/configs](https://github.com/nf-core/configs).
+Please ask the eager developers to add your institution to the list above, if you add one!

 #### `--reads`

 Use this to specify the location of your input FastQ (optionally gzipped) or BAM file(s).
 The files maybe either from a single, or multiple samples.
 For example: